Bendigo: Education

 The Bendigo Senior Secondary College is the largest VCE provider in the state.
 Catherine McAuley College follows close after, which ranges from years 7–9 at the Coolock campus and 10–12 at the St Mary's campus.
 Girton Grammar School, an independent school, provides education to students from years Prep-12.
 The Bendigo campus of La Trobe University is also a large and growing educational institution with nearly 5,000 undergraduates and postgraduates.

 Farming and agriculture

 The surrounding area, or "gold country", is quite harsh, rocky land with scrubby regrowth vegetation.
 The box-ironbark forest is used for timber (mainly sleepers and firewood) and beekeeping.

 Sheep and cattle are grazed in the cleared areas.
 There are some large poultry and pig farms.
 Some relatively fertile areas are present along the rivers and creeks, where wheat and other crops such as canola are grown.
 The area produces premium wines, including Shiraz, from a growing viticulture industry.
-Salinity is a problem in many valleys, but is under control.
+Salinity is a problem in some valleys, but is under control.
 A relatively small eucalyptus oil industry operates there.

 Bendigo provides services (including a large livestock exchange) to a large agricultural and grazing area on the Murray plains to its north.